(Based on Chapter 10 of the Gospel According to St John)

 The above three verses apply in literal sense to military leadership, where the call of duty takes one into life and death situations.
 This also applies to all leaders; the only difference could be that one does not have to lay down one’s life, but at times may have to pay for with his status, money etc.

-The hired hands would always vanish from the scene when something goes wrong and will only surface to gobble up all the credit for the effort of the rudderless team to overcome the adverse situation.
+The hired hands will vanish from the scene when something goes wrong and will only surface to gobble up all the credit for the effort of the rudderless team to overcome the adverse situation.

 Verse 14, I am the good shepherd; I know my sheep and my sheep know me.